EthTrader/dappening/posts/salient_attributes.md

 **DAO Operation**

-* Proposals are submitted by registered users along with a token stake (PROP_STAKE) that is burned if the proposal fails (not yet implemented).
+* Proposals are submitted by registered users along with a token stake (PROP_STAKE) that is burned if the proposal fails.
 * Proposals can be enacted following a 2/3 majority vote.
 * Voting is eligible to registered token holders and is weighted by token amount and token age.
 * Initial token age is established by the date of the users first comment or post.